-The UK stands to benefit significantly by pursuing provisions that, among other things: (1) preserve the ability of UK companies to transfer data on a cross-border basis; (2) strictly limit data localization requirements; and (3) preclude the forced transfer of, or access to, software source code or algorithms.
+The UK stands to benefit significantly by acceding to the CPTPP, which among other things: (1) preserves the ability of UK companies to transfer data on a cross-border basis; (2) strictly limits data localization requirements; and (3) precludes the forced transfer of, or access to, software source code or algorithms.
 The benefits of such provisions will inure not only to UK citizens, but also to service providers and manufacturers that rely on data analysis, AI, and cloud computing services to grow.
 These kinds of modern trade provisions will serve as a critical example for other countries hoping to develop their own digital trade rules and set an important precedent for future trade negotiations around the world.